Utility Tool2026 Scheme Ready

 5. For commercial profile, fixed charge can be auto-derived from sanctioned load (Rs/kW) or entered manually.

-Tips To Reduce Your TNEB Electricity Bill
+Tips To Reduce Your Electricity Bill

 • Use 5-star rated appliances for AC, refrigerator, and other heavy-load usage.